pgdd/pgdd/README.md

 ---

 ### 📌 About Me
-Hi, I'm Pierre. 🚀 From Parisian agencies 🗼 to founding startups 🌆, I've grown as a full-stack developer.
-This evolution took me to train devs from varied backgrounds in Brussels and Berlin, and even in corporate environments like the dynamic Dashlane Q/A Team!
-With vast experience and proficiency in JavaScript & React.js, I'm eager to re-engage as a lead senior developer, always focusing on projects where teamwork 🤝 and innovation 💡 take the front seat.
+Hi, I'm Pierre. 🚀 From Parisian agencies 🗼 to founding startups 🌆, and freelancing I've grown as a full-stack developer.
+This took me to train devs from varied backgrounds in Brussels and Berlin, even in corporate environments like the dynamic Dashlane Q/A Team!
+With vast experience and proficiency in JavaScript & React.js, I'm eager to engage as a lead senior developer, always focusing on projects where teamwork 🤝 and innovation 💡 take the front seat.

+Let’s stay connected; I'm open to new opportunities!

 ---